Bar-Kays: Funk years

-In 1976, Dodson (vocals), Alexander (bass), Lloyd Smith (guitar), Allen (trumpet), Henderson (saxophone), Frank Thompson (trombone), Stewart (keyboards), and Mike Beard (drums) brought their "Shake Your Rump to the Funk" track into the R&B Top Five.
+In 1976, Dodson (vocals), Alexander (bass), Lloyd Smith (guitar), Allen (trumpet), Henderson (saxophone), Frank Thompson (trombone), Stewart (keyboards), and Mike Beard (drums) brought their "Shake Your Rump to the Funk" track into the R&B top five.
 In autumn 1977, the group came out with Flying High on Your Love, an album that featured "Shut the Funk Up", a "near-perfect disco song punctuated by the funky horn triumvirate of Charles 'Scoop' Allen, Harvey 'Joe' Henderson, and Frank 'Captain Disaster' Thompson and dominated by vocalist Larry 'D' Dodson's call to 'get on up or just shut the funk up'".
 The group peaked as a funk band from the late 1970s to the late 1980s.
 They released singles such as "Move Your Boogie Body" (1979), "Hit and Run" (1981), "Freak Show on the Dance Floor" (1984), "Certified True" (1987), "Struck by You" (1989).

 In 1983, Sherman Guy left the group, and Larry 'LJ' Johnson took his place on vocals and percussion.
 Charles Allen left the group just before it took a more commercial direction.
 The Bar-Kays continued to have hits on R&B charts well into the 1980s.

+Later years

 Guitarist Marcus Price, a member of the band, was murdered in 1984.
 The crime has never been solved by the Memphis police.

 The band took an extended break in the late 1980s but regrouped in 1991, with Alexander once again being the only original member.
 Since 1991, Larry Dodson, Archie Love, Bryan Smith, and Tony Gentry have been added to the group.

 Alexander's son is the award-winning rapper and record producer Phalon "Jazze Pha" Alexander, named after Phalon Jones, who died in the 1967 plane crash.
 In 2013, the group was inducted into the Memphis Music Hall of Fame.
 On June 6, 2015, the Bar-Kays were inducted into the Official Rhythm & Blues Music Hall of Fame in Clarksdale, Mississippi.

 Trumpeter Ben Cauley died in Memphis on September 21, 2015, at the age of 67.

 In popular culture

 The Bar-Kays appeared in the 1973 film documentary, Wattstax.

 "Freakshow on the Dance Floor" was featured in the first breakdance scene in the 1984 movie, Breakin'.

 In the 1985 movie, Spies Like Us, starring Dan Aykroyd and Chevy Chase, The Bar-Kays' hit "Soul Finger" was being played by the crew of a Soviet mobile ICBM platform on patrol in the Tajik S.S.R.
 Their songs "Too Hot To Stop" and "Soul Finger" are featured in the 2007 comedy film, Superbad.
-"Soul Finger" is also featured in the 2012 remake of Sparkle.

-The Sugar Hill Gang's 1979 single "Rapper's Delight" contains multiple references to the Bar-Kays.
+The Sugar Hill Gang's 1979 single "Rapper's Delight" (long version, 14:40) contains lyrics about the Bar-Kays, Farrah Fawcett, DJ Frankie Crocker and Johnny Carson.